-In every instance a user might otherwise see an Ethereum address or content hash, you can instead display an ENS domain.
+In every instance a user might otherwise see an Ethereum address or content hash, you can instead display an ENS name.
 There are two primary use cases for allowing users to display ENS names in your dapp:

-Resolving input fields: You can allow the user to write an ENS domain name in an input field that expects an Ethereum address, rather than entering the Ethereum address.
+Resolving input fields: You can allow the user to write an ENS name in an input field that expects an Ethereum address, rather than entering the Ethereum address.

-Beyond these use cases, remember that the ENS Public Resolver allows you to link different kinds of resources, such as content stored on IPFS or Swarm, or any arbitrary data like text fields, to ENS domain names.
+Beyond these use cases, remember that the ENS Public Resolver allows you to link different kinds of resources, such as content stored on IPFS or Swarm, or any arbitrary data like text fields, to ENS names.
 This means there are other situations in which you might want to use ENS in your dapp.
 For example, if you are using complicated IPFS or Swarm hashes it is possible to convert the hashes to human readable names using ENS.
 Learn more about the different use cases in the chapter about Enabling ENS in your DApp.

 When replacing Ethereum addresses with ENS names you should consider these facts and best practices: